Hawkbat/OuterWildsRPG/pages/guides/using.md

 }
 ```
 ## Per-Item JSON Files
-If you have many items, or wish to organize them independently, you can create individual .json files for each one, within the appropriate subfolder (`quests`, `drops`, or `perks`).
+If you have many items, or wish to organize them independently, you can create individual .json files for each one, within the appropriate subfolder (`quests`, `drops`, `shops`, or `perks`).
 The individual file names do not matter, but you should ensure the `id` property of each item is unique:

 ![The contents of a mod folder containing various quest .json files](screenshot-individual-jsons.png)